 Foreign trade and investment

-Brunei’s foreign direct investment (FDI) totalled BND238.2 million in 2015.
-Singapore contributed the largest share of total investment with BND69.2 million (29 percent).
-This is an increase from the BND62 million recorded the previous year.
-Mining and quarrying sector was the largest recipient of FDI inflows in 2015 which amounted to BND244.2 million, followed by construction at BND12.3 million and financial and insurance activities at BND5.1 million.
+Brunei’s foreign direct investment (FDI) totalled BND1.245 billion in 2018.
+Hong Kong SAR contributed the largest share of total investment with BND902.4 million (72.5 percent) – an increase from the BND651.5 million recorded the previous year.
+The manufacturing sector was the largest recipient of FDI inflows in 2018, which amounted to BND945.6 million.

-One of the Singapore companies in Brunei is Ley Choon Group Holdings Ltd, which “secured BND29.6 million worth of new contracts for the construction of a flyover bridge at Jalan Gadong, Jalan Telanai, Brunei and for infrastructure works involving the supply and installation of sewerage systems at Berangan, Kianggeh and Subok” in 2013.
+One of the Singapore companies in Brunei is Ley Choon Group Holdings Ltd. In 2013, it received new contracts totalling BND29.6 million for the building of a flyover bridge at Jalan Gadong and Jalan Telanai and for infrastructure works involving the supply and installation of sewerage systems at Berangan, Kianggeh and Subok.
 In 2010, ST Engineering secured a S$66.5 million project in Brunei to design and construct a waste management facility in Sungai Paku.
-Greatearth Construction Pte Ltd, through its subsidiary in Brunei, Greatearth (B) Sdn Bhd, has “an extensive track record in housing and infrastructure projects”.
+Greatearth Construction Pte Ltd, through its subsidiary in Brunei, Greatearth (B) Sdn Bhd, has “an extensive track record in housing and infrastructure projects”

 The energy sector – which includes oil and gas exploration and production, petrochemical and refineries, fuel, power, energy efficiency and conservation and renewable energy – is a core pillar of Brunei’s economy.
 A significant contributor to the government’s revenue, the energy sector also spurs development in other sectors of the economy.

-Brunei aims to double the number of tourist arrivals by air from 218,000 in 2015 to 451,000 by 2020 and increase services which relate to tourism that can contribute significantly to the growth of its GDP.
-In 2016, the country saw a total of 218,809 international tourist arrivals by air, up from 218,213 recorded in the previous year.
+Brunei aimed to double the number of tourist arrivals by air from 218,000 in 2015 to 450,000 by 2020, and increase services relating to tourism which can contribute significantly to its GDP growth.
+In 2018, the country saw a total of 278,136 international tourist arrivals by air, up from 258,955 recorded in the previous year.

 To boost tourism, the country is focusing on strengthening the attractiveness and diversity of its tourism products and improve the quality of tourism services.
 To this end, it is working on refining existing tourist destinations such as Temburong, Bandar Seri Begawan, Kampong Ayer, Tutong, Belait, and other recreational destinations including its beaches, forests and parks.
 Brunei is also enhancing some activity-based products such as diving and birdwatching, as well as community-based tourism such as homestays and village activities.